cuttlefishh/python-for-data-analysis/assignments/assignment7.md

 #### A. Data collection and wrangling

 1. Find an online resource with data about the moons and planets of the Solar System (sizes and distances).
+The main ~20 moons would be a good set.
+(I found a source that had data for 23 moons: Moon, Deimos, Phobos, Callisto, Europa, Ganymede, Io, Dione, Enceladus, Hyperion, Iapetus, Mimas, Phoebe, Rhea, Tethys, Titan, Ariel, Miranda, Oberon, Titania, Umbriel, Nereid, Triton).
 2. Create an Excel spreadsheet `moons.xlsx` with the following information about each moon (suggested column names shown):
     - Moon name (`moon_name`)
     - Host planet name (`planet_name`)